nimble-platform/core-cloud-infrastructure/README.md

 sh deploy.sh --cf-deploy
 ```

 with the Cloud Foundry CLI tool installed and properly authenticated.
+This may take a couple of minutes, so grab a cup of coffee in the meantime.
 To reset all applications and services execute the following the command.

 ```shell